 - Green active travel into and out of Cambridge for walkers, cyclists and horse riders.

 - Easy and safe travel to workplaces, local schools and colleges, shops and transport hubs.

-- Improved links to Barton, Hardwick, Coton, West Cambridge and Newnham.
+- Improved links to Barton, Hardwick, Coton, West Cambridge, the Sidgwick Site and Newnham.

 - Links to the Barton and Haslingfield Greenway routes.

 A public consultation has taken place and the report was approved by the GCP Executive Board on 25 June 2020 (see the Agenda Pack pages 216-230 for the Greenway Report).
 Following the Board's approval, we have started the process of detailed design.
 Further discussion with local communities and interested parties can be expected soon.

 - April 2021: Work is complete on resurfacing a 300m section of path on the Coton M11 bridleway bridge to make cycling, walking and other active travel journeys safer.
 This path will eventually become part of the Comberton Greenway linking Comberton, Hardwick and Coton to the West Cambridge Campus, Eddington and the city centre.
 For further details, visit Upgrades to two key routes to improve walking and cycling journeys - Greater Cambridge Partnership

 - As part of the detailed design work, we will carry out site surveys and liaise with landowners and others along the planned route.

 - The choice of surface material for each part of the Greenway will take into account the surrounding environment and landscape as well as the needs of the path users.
 The Greenway path must be useable in all weathers and all seasons.

 - We will make sure that off-road sections are well signposted.